Research Integrity and Misconduct Policy (MPF1318)

 5.20.
 Findings of a breach of the Code or research misconduct, and the findings of fact from a research integrity formal investigation, may:

-Management of Concerns or Complaints Regarding Potential Breaches of the Code
+Management of Concerns or Complaints Regarding the Conduct of Research or Potential Breaches of the Code

 5.21.
-The OREI Director is responsible for receiving complaints about the conduct of research or potential breaches.
-Upon receipt, The OREI Director:
+The OREI Director is responsible for receiving complaints about the conduct of research or potential breaches of the Code.
+Upon receipt of a complaint, the OREI Director:

-(c) where appropriate may refer the matter to another University process or external body for management.
+c) where appropriate, may refer the matter to another University officer, process or external body for management;

 5.22.
-Where the OREI Director determines that there is jurisdiction to consider the complaint, the matter will proceed to preliminary assessment where the Pro Vice-Chancellor (Research Capability), acting as the Designated Officer (DO) under the Code, will assess whether the complaint, if proven, would constitute a breach of the Code.
+Where the OREI Director determines that there is jurisdiction to consider the complaint, in the absence of any additional or alternative Funder Requirements or actions under 5.21(b) or (c), the matter will proceed to preliminary assessment where the Pro Vice-Chancellor (Research Capability), acting as the Designated Officer (DO) under the Code, will assess whether the complaint, if proven, would constitute a breach of the Code.
 The DO may:

 5.23.
 A formal investigation of the complaint will be overseen by the DO and conducted by a panel of at least three independent and appropriately qualified Investigators.
 The Investigation Panel will make findings of fact to allow the Deputy Vice-Chancellor (Research) acting as the Responsible Executive Officer (REO) under the Code to assess: